mosip/mosip-mock-services/mock-abis/docs/sampleExpectations.md

 }
 ```

-### Return duplicate
+### Return not duplicate
-This expectation will make the ABIS to return a duplicate of the dynamically generated referenceId
+This expectation will make the ABIS to return "not duplicate"

 ```json
 {